hugoShaka/k8s-workshop/exercises/level2/README.md

 1. Let's take a look at the queue service

-Use a web browser to access : http://rabbitmq.level2.localhost:8090/ login/password : guest/guest
+Use a web browser to access : http://rabbitmq.level2.localhost:8090/ (login/password = guest/guest)
-On the Queues page you can access our queue "customer_orders" by clicking on its name.
+On the Queues page you can access our queue `customer_orders` by clicking on its name.

 Are we able to keep up with the load ?